-Since Andorra opened its doors to foreign ownership of companies without the need for a local Andorran administrator and majority shareholder ( Known as a "prestanom") there remain some complications about which you should be aware before you take any steps to form a company.
+Since Andorra opened its doors to foreign ownership of companies without the need for a local Andorran administrator and majority shareholder (known as a "prestanom") there remain some complications about which you should be aware before you take any steps to form a company.
+These are summarised as:-

 - Prohibited areas include online gambling sites, sex sites, banking, finance and areas of other online businesses, there are many others.

-- There are restricted areas that the Government either will not approve or for which you will need to be professionally qualified and registered locally, for example medical areas, estate agencies, architects and so on.
+- Restricted areas that the Government either will not approve or for which you will need to be professionally qualified and registered locally as a "liberal professionel", for example medical areas, estate agencies, architects and so on.

-- Then there are the geographical considerations as to where any current businesses may be based.
+- Geographical considerations as to where any current businesses may be based.
 Other than obvious ones such as North Korea and Iran, many countries in Africa for example are on various watch lists and or blacklists .

-- Then there are the geographical considerations of clients of the companies, are they or will they be based in restricted areas.
+- Geographical considerations of clients of the companies, are they or will they be based in restricted areas?

 The first hurdle in getting approval in principle will be the banks.
 They are the institutions that by pressure from various global diktats must be seen to be vetting all of the above areas for an account to be allowed in Andorra.
-Without a company account (and many have been denied) then the next step for seeking company approval from the Government cannot take place.
+Without a company account (and some have been denied even in what is an acceptable trading area in other jurisdictions) then the next step for seeking company approval from the Government cannot take place.
 I am able to advise on this first step by email subject to some KYC that I can forward to the bank with whom after preliminary approval you can deal directly with to drill down into the documents that compliance will need to see.

 In general the following documentation is required for each shareholder to commence Foreign Investment Approval for company formation:

-· A Curriculum Vitae to show you either have the experience of operating such a company in Andorra and/or are so qualifiied.
+- A Curriculum Vitae to show you either have the experience of operating such a company in Andorra and/or are so qualified.

 Sequence Events of Company Formation.

-A company name will then be agreed upon and applied for along with foreign investment approval.
-Government are required to respond within 30 days and may do so to request further information or clarification.
+A company name can first be approved before we apply for foreign investment approval.
+The Government are required to respond within 30 days and may also do so to request further information or clarification.
 In general a simple application will receive approval within the 30 days.
 The applicant is then required to return to Andorra to go before the Notary to complete the company registration.
 The company stautes and registration are the available within 12 to 15 days from the date of the Notary signing.